akcube/ksh/README.md

 1. Commands are only upto 4096 characters long.
 2. History should not be deleted during shell execution.
 Will still function as normal but history will be lost.
 3. All commands **must** end with a `&` or `;` or `\n`
+4. I assume proccesses with state R and S only are "Running" processes

 ### Functionality